Illustrator Q&A · 11th January 2023

 I am also an artist and author.
 Most of my work is making the animals that feature in my illustration.
 I sell those and then write the stories for them too.

-what do you do to overcome a creative block?
+What do you do to overcome a creative block?

 The best thing is to have a rest, go for a walk, take some time away.
 That is always my way of overcoming the block.
 It is usually because I am tired and not giving myself time and space to get some inspiration.
 I have a couple of artist friends who are great at bouncing ideas and sparking new thoughts if I walk or chat with them.
 Otherwise sometimes if you need to push through, I make something I already know how to make, something mundane and simple and that can get me going.